sumairruhani1/AdaShip/README.md

-# Battleship
+# Adaship

+## The problem
+I was tasked with creating a game called AdaShip which is a simple spinoff of the classical Battleship game.

-This program implements a simple version of the classic board game Battleship.
-It consists of two classes: `Boat` and `Board`.
+My program consists of two classes: `Boat` and `Board`.

 ## Boat